 In the 19th century, a worker was sent to inspect these underground areas of Neaufles to see if any consolidation work was required.
 He walked through the galleries for a long distance, before arriving in front of a heavy, rusted iron gate, behind which, at the back of a room, he could see glittering objects and gold coins.
 He decided to tackle this solid gate, kept closed not only by its strong lock, but also by the rust that covered it.
 While he was engaged in this operation, there was a terrible crashing noise, as if from hell, which filled the galleries and caused him to panic.
 He quickly turned back and, sure that he had crossed paths with the devil, refused to descend into the sinister trenches again.

-For me this legend has an echo in those legends of Rennes, especially with the involvement of a demon or Devil.
-I think in particular of the Devil's Treasure at Blanchefort or the Shepherdess treasure of Le Serbairou.
+This legend has an echo in those legends of Rennes, especially with the involvement of a demon or Devil.
+I think in particular of the Devil's Treasure at Blanchefort and/or the Shepherdess treasure of Le Serbairou.

-There are also echos of flaming chasms ... under their feet; the air around them was impregnated with fetid vapours at Rennes-les-Bains, because as an ancient Roman spa town also sorts of hot water vapours are seen there, even to this day!
+For Beaucean and by extension Plantard and Chérisey this legend of an underground Temple at Neaufles/Gisors was transposed with one at Rennes-les-Bains - also directly associated with a White Queen - but their white queen was in fact a statue!
+They also link a kind of astrological reading to the placement of the Gisors castle and Chateau and presumably a celestial zodiac, another feature linked by Plantard to Rennes-les-Bains.
+Both zodiacs are applied to the landscape that they are in.
+There are also echos of flaming chasms ... under their feet; the air around them was impregnated with fetid vapours at Rennes-les-Bains, because as an ancient Roman spa town all sorts of hot water vapours are seen there, even to this day!

 "By collecting many documents, historians were able to establish the precise location of a white marble statue measuring over two meters in height & representing ISIS.
 Here the testimonies diverge.
 Some say that the tests carried out at the place indicated brought back dust of white marble, others that the exhumed goddess was immediately re-buried, others finally that the research is entirely imaginary.
 The owner of the Hotel has not been heard from because we are certain that a man has the right to bury ISIS in his yard without reporting it to anyone."

-Beaucean has taken this information from a historical work by Dr Paul Courrent.
-Courrent [who was the personal physician to Sauniere & Boudet] wrote a lot about the history of Rennes-les-Bains saying;
+Beaucean has taken this information from an historical work by Dr Paul Courrent.
+Courrent wrote a lot about the history of Rennes-les-Bains saying that;

 "Paul Urbain de Fleury and his son Henri ... created a small local museum with the discoveries found at Rennes at different times but especially at the beginning of the eighteenth century, & they have long been kept in the cabinet of the Fleury's.
 They include: fragments of brick and tile edges which are Gallo-Roman; a beautiful white cornice fragment of marble and an ornament plate of 45 mm.
 There are also remains of statues, artistically made, including;